ArianMathai/kws2100-exam-map-based-web-systems/README.md

 For our final project in KWS2100, we've developed an application aimed at informing users about transportation delays.
-Additionally, users can measure distances and estimate travel times for various modes of transport, obtain an overview of trains in the southern part of Norway, and explore facts about different European countries while waiting for their transportation.
+Additionally, users can measure distances and estimate travel times for various modes of transport, obtain an overview of trains in the southern part of Norway, and explore facts about different countries around the world while waiting for their transportation.

 ## Solution and Highlight